86507246/cicd/README.md

 The password for the `jiraadmin` user on JIRA nodes is `JIRA@dmin`.

 ## Building a zip for publishing
-Run `npm run publish` to build a zip in the `target/` directory.
+Run `gulp publish` to build a zip in the `target/` directory.
 Similarly with running a deployment, if you have a `.product` file with 'confluence' in it, then the publish will build the confluence deployment files.
-If you want to run the publish directly regardless of the `.product` file, use `npm run publish-jira` or `npm run publish-confluence`.
+If you want to run the publish directly regardless of the `.product` file, use `gulp publish-jira` or `gulp publish-confluence`.